Personal Injury Law

 Example 3: Kandice takes 6 weeks of PDL.
 Upon her return, her supervisor states that her coworkers really struggled while she was gone because she hadn’t responded to their e-mails and text messages.
 The supervisor explains that this really hurt team morale, and they are disappointed she wasn’t more communicative.
 The supervisor says that her continued employment will depend on her quickly regaining the trust of her coworkers, and it would help for her to apologize to them.
 A couple weeks later, Kandice is terminated for “not being a team player.”
 Here, the reason given for terminating Kandice was directly related to her exercising her PDL rights.
 This was likely an illegal act of retaliation.

-If you have questions about your Pregnancy Disability Leave rights, or if you think those rights were violated, call the Oakland pregnancy disability lawyers at Spencer Young Law today for a free consultation.
+If you have questions about your Pregnancy Disability Leave rights, or if you think those rights were violated, call a pregnancy disability lawyer at Spencer Young Law in Oakland today for a free consultation.